oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_management_object_privilege_facts_module.rst

 ..
 Description

 - Fetches details about one or multiple ObjectPrivilege resources in Oracle Cloud Infrastructure
-- Gets the list of Object Privileges granted for the specified user.
+- Gets the list of object privileges granted to a specific user.

 ..
 Aliases